jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

 (1) In a civil proceeding, experts are to conduct themselves in preparing and giving expert evidence in accordance with the applicable rules of court relating to the conduct of experts.
 (2) The expert evidence of an expert who has not complied with rules of court of the kind specified in subsection (1) may be given only with the permission of the Judge.

-### Subpart 3 — Defendants' statements, improperly obtained evidence, silence of parties in proceedings, and admissions in civil proceedings
+### Subpart 3 — Defendants’ statements, improperly obtained evidence, silence of parties in proceedings, and admissions in civil proceedings

-### 27 Defendants' statements offered by prosecution
+### 27 Defendants’ statements offered by prosecution
 (1) Evidence offered by the prosecution in a criminal proceeding of a statement made by a defendant is admissible against that defendant, but not against a co-defendant in the proceeding.
 (2) However, evidence offered under subsection (1) is not admissible against that defendant if it is excluded under section 28, 29, or 30.
 (3) Subpart 1 (hearsay evidence), subpart 2 (opinion evidence and expert evidence), and section 35 (previous consistent statements rule) do not apply to evidence offered under subsection (1).